Carl Gustaf Emil Mannerheim: Visit by Adolf Hitler

 Discussion with Hitler, Marshal Mannerheim and President Ryti.
 Hitler visited Mannerheim on his 75th birthday.

 Mannerheim's 75th birthday, 4 June 1942, was a national celebration.
 The government granted him the unique title of Marshal of Finland (Suomen Marsalkka in Finnish, Marskalk av Finland in Swedish).
 So far he is the only person to receive the title.
 4 June was designated as the flag day of the Finnish Defence Forces and the street Heikinkatu in Helsinki was renamed as Mannerheimintie.
-Mannerheim's birthday was celebrated on with many events both in the army and at the home front.
+Mannerheim's birthday was celebrated with many events both in the army and at the home front.
 The festivities emphasised the importance of the commander-in-chief as a nationally collective great man in difficult times.
 The Marshal himself would have wanted to celebrate his birthday as discreetly and modestly as possible.
 Of the congratulations he received, Mannerheim most liked the greeting from the trade union association describing the reuniting of the people.

 A surprise birthday visit by Hitler occurred on the day as he wished to visit the "brave Finns (die tapferen Finnen)" and their leader Mannerheim.
 The news that Hitler would be arriving to visit Finland only arrived on the day previous to the visit, and ensuring the security of the high-ranking visitor required quick special arrangements.
 When president Risto Ryti telephoned Mannerheim and told him Hitler would be arriving, Mannerheim's first reply was "Vad i helvete gör han här?"
 (Swedish for: "What the bloody hell is he doing here?").